Jiten28/Ai-Voice-Assistant/README.md

 - **Google Search**: Quickly retrieve answers to your questions using Google Search.
 - **Wikipedia Search**: Access summarized information from Wikipedia instantly.
 - **YouTube Search**: Search and play videos or music on YouTube.
+- **Website Navigation**: Open any website with simple voice commands.
+- **Weather Updates**: Stay informed about the current weather.

 ### **Challenges**